 Fellows

-Fellows are involved in bettering their communities through corporate efforts, their work with nonprofits, academics, or the arts.
+Fellows are involved in bettering their communities through corporate efforts and their work with nonprofits, academics, or the arts.
 They truly are committed to bettering themselves and the communities they work and live in.
 Our Fellows community is made up of nearly 700 members who further the NSHSS mission of world betterment by bringing together alum members and current scholars through networking events, NSHSS member events, and mentorship.

-Interested in becoming a Fellow?
-You must be an NSHSS member with an undergraduate degree or two years of work experience in your chosen field.
+Eligibility: You must be an NSHSS member with an undergraduate degree or two years of work experience in your chosen field.

-Contact Alyssa Hemphill, NSHSS Member Engagement Manager, at Fellows@nshss.org with any questions.
+Contact information@nshss.org with any questions.

-Join the Fellows Program
+Join the Fellows program

 If you're an NSHSS member who has graduated with an undergraduate degree or has two years of work experience in your chosen field, you're eligible to become a Fellow.
 Thanks for joining us!